Reference

 Number of source packets per FEC block.

 Used if some FEC encoding is selected.
-Larger number increases robustness but also increases latency.
-If zero, default value is used.

 unsigned int fec_block_repair_packets